-Grandma – who’s your child’s caregiver while you’re at work – allows your two-year-old to run around and watch TV during mealtimes.
+Grandma – who’s your child’s caregiver while you’re at work – allows your two-year-old to run around and watch iPad during mealtimes.
 That’s why he can take up to an hour to finish his meals!

 You want to improve his eating habits, yet that’s a tall order because your toddler’s now prone to tantrums.